cannatag/ldap3/docs/manual/source/welcome.rst

 ldap3 is PEP8 compliant, except for line length.
 PEP8 (https://www.python.org/dev/peps/pep-0008/) is the standard coding style guide for the Python Standard Library and for many other Python projects.
-It provides a consistent way of writing code for maintainability and readability following the principle that "software is more read then written".
+It provides a consistent way of writing code for maintainability and readability following the principle that "software is more read than written".

 Home Page